drewwint/Neuroimaging-Python-Scripts/README.md

 # Neuroimaging-Python-Scripts
-A series of statistial analysis scripts I recoded from matlab to Python for open-source use
+A series of analysis scripts for imaging analyses in Python for open-source use